 Moving on from Vectrex and doing a poor job of keeping in touch, I never realized the interest and enthusiasm that continued amongst the Vectrex community.
 Recently I was asked to help with an article about Dark Tower and while double-checking my answers, I realized that I had squirreled away a great deal of information and that there might still be some interest in it.

 For those of you who share an interest in the Vectrex, I want to apologize for not sharing this information with you sooner.
 I hope these pages from my Vectrex collection makes some sort of amends.

-Since I have the platform and the room, I've placed these pages on my current project, RoadsideThoughs - a Gazetteer for the United States and Canada.
+Since I the server for RoadsideThoughts has some free space, I've placed these pages with my current project, RoadsideThoughts ‑ a Gazetteer for the United States and Canada.